BlueWebNodes/bluewebnodes.github.io/drupal-7-website-examples.md

     <h2>Upgrade your Drupal 7 site ASAP.</h2>
 </div>

 If you have a Drupal 7 website needs maintanence or recreation to Drupal 9, I can help.
 Drupal community support will no longer be available after November 2021, but there’s a Drupal 7 Extended Support program which will continue to provide security updates for Drupal 7 core and certain contrib modules.
+We have created many Drupal 7 websites, but most of them are not online anymore.

 <div class="gridlayoutthird">
     <h2><a href="http://www.lodgeatdodgepond.org" target="_blank">www.lodgeatdodgepond.org</a></h2>